7 Tips for Chore Training

 3. When your child completes their chores, check their work.

-Let them know they are to come you after finishing a job, so you can inspect it.
+Let them know they are to come to you after finishing a job, so you can inspect it.
 As the old saying goes, children will do what you inspect, not what you expect!

 Keep in mind that as the kids get older, they should be growing in maturity and responsibility.
 You shouldn’t have to check their work every time, like when they were younger and still being trained.